TJBachorz/TJBachorz/README.md

 - **Looksy** - ([Frontend](https://github.com/TJBachorz/looksy-frontend) | [Backend](https://github.com/TJBachorz/looksy_backend) | [Demo](https://www.youtube.com/watch?v=HPJ6KVPMPac))
     * A mobile web app that leverages augmented reality to allow users to virtually decorate their homes, apartments, and yards in real time.
 Create a profile, upload an avatar, and then use your phones camera to size and place 3D models in your real-world environment.

+**Currently working on 👉👉👉** Continuing development on the ABC Data Logger in hopes of deploying it to Google Play and Apple Stores in the near future.
+Also developing a portfolio website.

 ## Contact me: